-Student rooms are to be kept neat, clean and open to inspection at all times.
-The college reserves the right for duly-authorized personnel at any time to enter and examine residence hall rooms and contents for purposes of maintenance, fire prevention and safety, or under the reasonable suspicion of violation of school policies.
+The college reserves the right for duly authorized personnel at any time to enter and examine residence hall rooms and contents for purposes of maintenance, inspections, fire prevention and safety, or under the reasonable suspicion of violation of school policies.
 Computers and electronic devices may also be searched for the same purpose.
-Regular inspections of rooms will be made as announced by the supervisors.